 This F4U-5N has also been equipped with the wing and empennage deicing boots.

-The F4U-5P camera ports were fitted with sliding covers:
+The F4U-5P was equipped with three camera ports, one on each side and one on the belly.
+They were fitted with sliding covers:

 A hatch was also added to the turtle deck (with a foldable ladder that was stowed in the top of the compartment) for access to the cameras: